guillemontecinos/itp-residency-2020-2021/system-design-workshop/system-design-workshop.md

 ## Designing the system

 ### Understanding the world as boxes and lines: Block diagrams
-Every system, whatever actions it performs, can be understood as a box whose behavior inside is unknown, that takes an `input` and uses it to generate an `output`.
+Every system, whatever actions it performs, can be understood as a box whose behavior inside is unknown, that takes an `Input` and uses it to generate an `Output`.
 This is the simplest system we can have.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-workshop/assets/basic-system.jpg" align="middle" width="40%">